FreakC-Foundation/FreakC/README.md

 In the source folder, run FreakC.bat.
 Then type in the name of the file (does not include .fclang) to compile the code.
 You will see a Batch file being generated because FreakC is compiled to Batch.
 Simply click on that Batch file to run the file.

 <b>The compiler only works on Windows, and can only be compiled to Batch.
 This compiler won't compile it to other languages or bytecodes.</b>
+<b>Please notice that this compiler only compiles codes in the range between line 1 and line 10, line 11 won't be compiled.
+That what makes this language even weirder</b>

 ## Commands
 <b>All necessary commands:</b>